blekenbleu/blekenbleu.github.io/GitHubMac.md

 ---
-title:  Jekyl on macOS High Sierra
+Jekyl on macOS High Sierra
 ---

 POSIX at heart, macOS serves my LAN for SCP, HTTP and [git](MacGit).